Computing untwisted Dijkgraaf-Witten invariants for arborescent links: Introduction

 \section{Introduction}

-DW theory was first proposed in \cite{DW}, and since then has been further studied by many people; see \cite{Link, FQ, F, F2, ETQFT, Wakui, Yetter}, and the references therein.
-It can be defined for any integer $l\geqslant 1$, any finite group $\Gamma$ and any cohomology class $\alpha\in H^{l}(\Gamma;U(1))$, and is said to be untwisted when $\alpha=0$.
-The key ingredient of the untwisted DW theory (denoted as $\textrm{DW}^{0}_{l,\Gamma}$) is counting homomorphisms from the fundamental group of a manifold to $\Gamma$.
+Dijkgraaf-Witten theory was first proposed in \cite{DW90}, and since then has been further studied by many people; see \cite{Fe93, FQ93, Fr94-1, Fr94-2, Mo15, Wa92, Ye92} and the references therein.
+It can be defined for any integer $d\geqslant 1$, any finite group $\Gamma$ and any cohomology class $\alpha\in H^{d}(\Gamma;U(1))$, and is called untwisted when $\alpha=0$.
+The key ingredient of the untwisted DW theory (denoted as ${\rm DW}^{0}_{d,\Gamma}$) is counting homomorphisms from the fundamental group of a manifold to $\Gamma$.

-In dimension 3, there are a wide class of TQFTs.
-According to \cite{RT} and \cite{Bakalov}, starting from a ``modular tensor category", one can firstly associate to each colored framed link $(L,c)$ an invariant $\mathcal{F}(L,c)$, and then use it to construct cobordism invariant, which fits in TQFT axioms.
-Actually this gives an extended TQFT.